 Key takeaways

-REIT, which stands for real estate investment trust, is a corporate entity that holds real estate-related assets in a portfolio.
-Similar to mutual funds, these investment vehicles pool capital with investments made by professional managers, and investors receive a pro-rata share of everything in the portfolio.
+A REIT is a corporate entity that holds real estate-related assets in a portfolio.
+Like a mutual fund, it’s an investment vehicle that pools investors’ capital.
+Professional managers then invest assets, and investors receive a pro-rata share of the REIT’s return.

 However, rather than purchasing stocks or bonds, a REIT owns, operates or finances income-producing properties.
 To be classed as a REIT, the trust must meet specific requirements, says Kevin Weigel, portfolio strategist at U.S. Bank Wealth Management.